 After mating, each female spotted garden eel will lay up to 1000 eggs which are then fertilized by sperm from the dominant male.
 The eggs hatch after about two weeks and produce larvae that drift away from the reef until they reach maturity and return as juvenile eels some months later.

-See also What is Standard Schnauzer Animal
+See also What is Sphynx Animal

 The reproductive cycle of spotted garden eels is an intricate process involving cooperation between both sexes for successful reproduction.
 This ensures that there is enough food available for all members of their community and also helps them maintain their population numbers over time.